jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 These are the three-story categories.
 In a nutshell, classic stories tackle real-life problems.
-Selfish stories are self-obsessed.
+Art stories are self-obsessed.
 Spectacle stories are a distraction.
 This is why art/spectacle stories don't have "spoilers", while we want to "go in fresh" for classic stories.

 Society transitions from classic, to art/spectacle inside ages.
 You can see the transition most easily in your favorite sitcom, such as _The Office, Seinfeld, Friends, HIMYM, The Big Bang Theory_.
 They start off as classic stories, with characters who deal with relatable problems like not liking their jobs or being tired of dating.
 We see ourselves in these characters, so we cry and laugh because we know the stories could also happen to us too—we're living the same life on Main Street.

 However, in later seasons, to keep their now popular characters alive, the sitcom characters stop evolving.
 Kramer can never get a job, Raj can't get a girl, Dwight can't get self-aware.
 Here sitcoms become art and spectacle stories.
 Art, because the main characters don't overcome problems anymore.
 And, spectacle, because we the audience keep watching our favorite actors, characters, sets, catch-phrases, instead of wanting a new story.
 The turning point between classic story and art/spectacle story is often called "jumping the shark".

 ![GoT horse](/img\diagrams\jumping-shark-got.png)
-_Game of Thrones wasn't a sitcom, but it went from great to horrible because the characters slowly became more important then the story._
+_Game of Thrones wasn't a sitcom, but it went from great to horrible because the characters became more important then the story._

 Rousseau explained how society has these classic, art, and spectacle stories, and that our communities travel through them as we develop through technological ages.
 When we start a new age, it's like watching the first years of the sitcom; everyone is solving everyday problems, and the main characters have earned their spot.
 At the end of the age, the leaders are self-important, and the people are loyal out of habit.
 In short, Rousseau noticed how one story works to advance and help society, and the other two work to enrich the artists and distract the masses.
 And that's where we are today.
 At that's the problem Techvolution has to solve with a click.